-Never underestimate the stress, anxiety and pain that can arise during the divorce process.
-Emotions are often heightened and arrangements agreed amicably at the outset can often unravel as the process goes on without expert help.
+Having a solicitor will also ensure the process is completed correctly, efficiently, and with as little stress as possible.
+Never underestimate the anxiety and pain that can arise during the divorce process.
+Emotions are heightened, and arrangements agreed upon amicably at the outset can often unravel as the process goes on without expert help.

-As a divorce specialist, my role is to avoid any such difficulties and ensure that everything is progressed as swiftly and inexpensively as possible.
+As divorce specialists, our role is to avoid any such difficulties and ensure that everything is progressed as swiftly and inexpensively as possible.

 - Deciding where your children will live

-- Where you children will go to school
+- Where your children will go to school

 - How your children will be cared for day to day

-- How your assets be shared, including deciding who will keep the family home
+- How your assets will be shared, including deciding who will keep the family home

 - How a business you own or any investments you have in your own name will be impacted

-You can also instruct a divorce specialist to negotiate on your behalf and assist resolve these types of issues, including any necessary Court applications to obtain a financial order.
+- Negotiating on your behalf and assisting to resolve these types of issues, including any necessary court applications to obtain a financial order.

-The divorce process is complicated and stressful and it is important to have expert help.
-This is even more important if you have a complicated or complex situation with finances and/or children as a Solicitor can help get the best outcome for you.
+It’s even more important to get expert help if you have a complex situation with finances and/or children, as a solicitor can help get the best outcome for you.

-- Receive advice on the contents of the divorce petition
+- Receive advice on the contents of the divorce application

-- Make sure agreements regarding your children are made fairly
+- Ensure agreements regarding your children are made fairly

 - Help you make the best decisions when organising your finances and assets